bernie-skipole/indipyclient/docs/source/usage/ipyclient.rst

 This is initially an empty string, but can be set by your code to any string you like.

-**self.stopped**

-This is an asyncio.Event object, which is set when asyncrun is finished.

-awaiting self.stopped.wait() will wait until the client has shutdown.
-This could be used to clear up after a client has closed.

 **self.messages**

 This is a collections.deque of item tuples (Timestamp, message).